tschallacka/npm_jquery_event_swipe/README.md

 ## jQuery Event Swipe

 A simple jQuery event swipe library.
 When a swipe happens an event will be triggered.
+I needed a simple method to figure out if a swipe had happened or not and none of the libraries currently available gave me a an easy to manage drop in method.
+So I made my own.

+This library is focussed on pure node project integration that will be compiled with something into a single JS file that's served to the browser, and will not run as a stand alone, in a non node enviroment, unless you modify the source a bit.
+The events will attach themselves to whichever jQuery instance is returned by `require('jquery');`

+Read the documentation and play with the demo on https://tschallacka.github.io/npm_jquery_event_swipe/

 There are four events.